rune/rune/README.md

 ## Help

 If you're having trouble, please feel free to file an issue in our [GitHub issue tracker](https://github.com/rune/rune-games-sdk/issues) or join our [Discord server](https://discord.gg/rune-devs).

+## Contributing

+We'd really appreciate your help in making this SDK as useful as possible for everyone making multiplayer games on Rune.
+If you have any ideas, please don't hesistate open a PR!